City-of-Helsinki/unified-search/sources/ingest/README.md

 # Data importers

-The data importers used for importing data into the unified search's OpenSearch/Elasticsearch index are located under this directory.
+The data importers used for importing data into the unified search's Elasticsearch index are located under this directory.

 **Table of Contents**
 <!-- DON'T EDIT THE TOC SECTION, INSTEAD RE-RUN md-toc TO UPDATE IT -->